AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 #cut the insert width as accurately as possible.
 Within 0.5% error so we should be good
 >>> Actual length_insert =
 ```
-With this length calculated and confirmed through experimental procedure, the overall insert may be produced.
+With this length, L, of the filter shelf calculated as 2.829 cm, and confirmed through experimental procedure, the overall insert will be length 12.517 cm and may be produced.

 <div class="alert alert-block alert-danger">
 What is this length?